treeHouse2023/News-App-/README.md

 2. Open the `index.html` file in your browser.
 3. Make sure you have an API key from [News API](https://newsapi.org) and replace the placeholder in `script.js` with your key.

-## Live Demo:
-You can view the live demo of the project here: [Live Demo Link](https://yourusername.github.io/news-website)

 ## YouTube Video:
 Check out the video tutorial on how to build this project on [YouTube](https://www.youtube.com/watch?v=NAR2etr9PZs)